How do I tell the difference between newts and lizards?

 I think I have great crested newts in my pond, what do I do?

 Great Crested Newts are strictly protected in the UK.
 If you do have great crested newts in your pond you will need to be aware of how this law affects your management of the pond.
-Please talk to Natural England, Countryside Council for Wales or Scottish Natural Heritage for further information.
+Please talk to Natural England, Natural Resources Wales or NatureScot for further information.

 After receiving information from the relevant statutory agency you should inform your local Amphibian and Reptile Group (ARG) and the local Biological Record Centre of the sighting.
 These records help these groups understand the distribution of this species locally and will be important for providing planners and developers with the correct information.